 Judging by the number of arrangements for piano and melody instruments published in the Eastern states just prior to and after the War of 1812, The Downfall of Paris was a popular tune in the parlors of American homes.
 (Popular as well in other countries.)
 During my searches I found among other oddities, The fall of Paris: a favorite Russian air arranged as a rondo with an introduction for the harp, Published in London by the Royal Harmonic Institution, 1823.

 The eminent musicologist Henry George Farmer (1882-1865) expressed concern for the lack of interest his fellow countrymen displayed towards British military music.
 The mysteries surrounding the date and authorship of the Downfall of Paris seem to make his point.

 I suspect all the questions surrounding Le Carillon National,Ah! Ça Ira and the Downfall of Paris will not be answered fully here, or to everyone’s satisfaction.
-But perhaps this and future articles will moderate or at least qualify some of the more egregious anecdotes.
+But perhaps this and future articles will ameliorate some of the more egregious anecdotes.

 As my friend, scholar David Waterhouse said, “It never ends”.

 2. The earliest manuscripts are titled Fall of Paris and The Fall of Paris.

 3.The Quadrille was an intricate exhibition of military horsemanship dating from the 1600s.
 It inspired a dance which became all the rage in Europe.
 Composers such as Joseph Lanner (1801-43) and members of the Strauss family wrote Quadrilles.
 The dance was introduced into France during the 1760s where it became a lively dance for couples known as Quadrille de Contredanses.
 The Quadrille reached England in 1803 where by 1813 it was fashionable among the upper class.